n0x5/Requiem-simple-PHP-programs/README.md

 # No setup PHP programs for blogging, gallery and calendar
+### Screenshots below

+Very simple PHP scripts with zero or minimal setup - just upload to webhost and blog/share photos Blog features:

+- Uses sqlite

+- Drag n drop upload of files

+- Posts and static pages

+Gallery features:

+- All images organized through FTP

+- Single file gallery

+- Just upload and add folders via FTP

+- Automatically creates thumbnails

+- Doesn't modify directory structure

+Calendar features:

+- Calendar is still a work in progress and is not as zero setup as you need to rename all files manually.

 ## PHP Single File Gallery
 Simple gallery with no dependencies